 Few people realize that washing a car in their driveway is an environmentally un-friendly chore.
-Unlike our household wastewater, which goes to the sanitary sewer for treatment, this wash water – a mixture of water, soap, oil, dirt and other pollutants – runs down the street and into the nearest storm drain.
+Unlike our household wastewater, which goes to the sanitary sewer for treatment, car wash water – a mixture of water, soap, oil, dirt and other pollutants – runs down the street and into a storm drain.
 It then dumps into the nearest lake, creek or wetland with no treatment.
 This filthy cocktail is harmful, even poisonous, to fish and wildlife and can wreak havoc on ecosystems.

 Commercial car washes treat wastewater.

-Check out our flyer (pdf) for more information about car wash fundraisers in Kirkland.
+Check out our web page for more information about car washing and fundraisers in Kirkland.